In Silico Science

 For healthcare professionals, the reviews will provide open access to research findings about the health effects of vaping that they may observe in their patients.
 The reviews will support healthcare providers to make their own determination about substitution as a cessation treatment instead of relying on professional guidelines that are often based on inadequate and out of date information

-For healthcare policy makers, the reviews will provide data for evidence-informed decisions for treatment protocols and programs, and guidance for research programs.
+For public health experts, the reviews will provide data for evidence-informed decisions for treatment protocols and programs, and guidance for research programs.

 Renée O' Leary